kaeedo/IntroductionToFunctionalProgramming/slides/index.md

     printfn "The current year from composed function is: %i" yearFromComposed
     // The current year from composed function is: 2018

+' Before I get into a use case for function composition, I'd like to take a look at function currying first

 ***